 Who can be an emergency foster care provider?

-- Foster providers are individuals or couples throughout Manitoba of diverse cultural backgrounds who are:
+Foster providers are couples throughout Manitoba of diverse cultural backgrounds who are:

 - Emotionally, physically and financially stable